 In other words, how you treat the fatherless family will often determine how your Father in heaven treats you.
 How you relate to people who are in need will affect God's hand of goodness on you.
-One of the worst things you can do is to spurn people who have not had the opportunities and privileges you have had.
+One of the worst things you can do is to spurn people who have not had the opportunities and privileges you have had; we can't know how someone ended up in the situation they are in without having walked in their shoes.